ArgusRauniyar/EEG-Alzheimers-Classification/README.md

 # EEG-Alzheimers-Classification

-For classification of alzheimer's, this project processes resting state-closed eye EEG data in EEGLAB .set format and extracts power spectral features from standard EEG frequency bands.
-The extracted features are suitable for further machine learning tasks such as classification or regression.
+This project analyzes resting state-closed eye EEG recordings and participant data to explore potential biomarkers for Alzheimer’s disease.
+It extracts brainwave activity in key frequency bands from raw EEG signals and combines these neural features with demographic and cognitive test data for classification

 Accuracy: 78%